liff/db-external-command-auth/README.md

 <!-- Plugin description -->
 Use an external command to acquire database connection credentials.

 Executes an external command and extracts database and username from its output.
+The command is executed in the project’s root directory, if that can be resolved.

 The plugin will first attempt to extract the information from output from a [Vault](https://www.vaultproject.io/)-like JSON with the following format: